yairmau/hysteresis-python/README.md

 ## Finding a soil's weight function

 In this notebook, we demonstrate how experimental data can be used to find a soil's weight function, as in Section 2.3 of the article.
+To run the notebook, click the Launch Binder.
+Wait for the notebook to load (this can take several minutes) and then click Cell --> Run All.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yairmau/hysteresis-python/master?filepath=Parameterized%20Model%20%20(1).ipynb)